New York Penn Station: Original structure

 Plans for the new Penn Plaza and Madison Square Garden were announced in 1962.
 In exchange for the air rights to Penn Station, the PRR would receive a smaller underground station at no cost and a 25 percent stake in the new Madison Square Garden Complex.
 Modern architects rushed to save the ornate building, but to no avail; demolition of the above-ground head house began in October 1963.
 A giant steel deck was placed over the tracks and platforms to allow rail service to continue during construction.
 Photographs of the day showed passengers waiting for trains even as the head house was demolished around them.
 This was possible because most of the rail infrastructure (including the waiting room, concourses, and boarding platforms) was below street level.

 The demolition of the Penn Station head house was controversial and caused outrage internationally.
 "One entered the city like a god.
 One scuttles in now like a rat," the architectural historian Vincent Scully famously wrote of the original station.
 The controversy over the demolition of such a well-known landmark, and its deplored replacement, is often cited as a catalyst for the architectural preservation movement in the United States.
-New laws were passed to restrict such demolition.
-Within the decade, Grand Central Terminal was protected under the city's new landmarks preservation act, a protection upheld by the courts in 1978 after a challenge by Grand Central's owner, Penn Central.
+Within the decade, Grand Central Terminal was protected under the city's new landmarks preservation act, a protection upheld by the courts in 1978 after a challenge by Grand Central's owner, Penn Central (the corporate successor of the PRR, following its merger with the rival New York Central Railroad).